AriFordsham/GHCWiki/commentary/compiler/derive-functor.md

 For the original discussion on this proposal, see [ \#10447](https://ghc.haskell.org/trac/ghc/ticket/10447).

-## Proposal: alternative strategy for deriving `Foldable` and `Traversable`
+## Alternative strategy for deriving `Foldable` and `Traversable`

 We adapt the algorithms for `-XDeriveFoldable` and `-XDeriveTraversable` based on that of `-XDeriveFunctor`.
-However, there an important difference between deriving the former two typeclasses and the latter one, which is best illustrated by the following scenario:
+However, there an important difference between deriving the former two typeclasses and the latter one (as of GHC 8.2, addressing [ Trac \#11174](https://ghc.haskell.org/trac/ghc/ticket/11174)), which is best illustrated by the following scenario:

 ```
 dataWithInt a =WithInt a Int#deriving(Functor,Foldable,Traversable)